ionic-team/ionic-training-decks/src/assets/data/markdown/identity-vault-angular/auth.md

 Ignore the fact that these methods are all `async` when they don't need to be.
 In an actual application you would probably have a service similar to this that is used to store your session information somewhere.
 In that service, those methods are likely asynchronous, but that depends on the mechanics of the storage mechanism that is being used.

 When we switch to Identity Vault, these methods will need to be asynchronous, so we are just starting out coding that way.
-Your mileage may varry in an actual production application.
+Your mileage may vary in an actual production application.

 ## The Rest of the App